Oumagadoki Zoo: Humans

 The lunatic, egotistic director of the Oumagadoki Zoo.
 He has the body of a rabbit after getting cursed by a ghost rabbit when he was a child.
-Despite his incredibly childish personality, all the animals of the zoo respect him and he care for them and see each one as his friend, going ballistic when they are endangered.
+Despite his incredibly childish personality, all the animals of the zoo respect him and he cares for them and see each one as his friend, going ballistic when they are endangered.
 His techniques are Rabbit Peace, Jet Carrot, Rabbit W Peace, Rabbit Serve, Rabbit Slap, White Rabbit of Inaba, Rabbit Plunge Peace, and Rabbit Million Peace.